 Nearly 500 of Thursday’s fans were students, staff, or family from Marshall Middle School.
 The Jets’ Reading Club Program, sponsored by BMO Harris Bank, also turned out dozens of families.
 Area elementary school students completed rink-shaped reading trackers to receive vouchers for the game.

-“When I saw the Thursday game on the schedule, I knew we had a great opportunity to create a unique night of weekend family fun for elementary and middle school students,” said Kevin Meegan, Director of Community Outreach.
+“When I saw the Thursday game on the schedule, I knew we had a great opportunity to create a unique night of weeknight family fun for elementary and middle school students,” said Kevin Meegan, Director of Community Outreach.
 “I want to thank everyone who came out and helped make the night a really fun memory for everybody in attendance.”